gcanti/fp-ts/docs/api/md/Either.md

 ```ts
 <L, A>(fa: Either<L, A>): fa is Left<L, A>
 ```
+Returns `true` if the either is an instance of `Left`, `false` otherwise

 # isRight
 *function*
 ```ts
 <L, A>(fa: Either<L, A>): fa is Right<L, A>
 ```
+Returns `true` if the either is an instance of `Right`, `false` otherwise

 # left
 *function*
 ```ts
 <L, A>(l: L): Either<L, A>
 ```
+Constructs a new `Either` holding a `Left` value.
+This usually represents a failure, due to the right-bias of this structure

 # map
 *function*